Education for life

 February 24, 2023: First round Primary Program (ages 3–5) application deadline

-Student visits for the next school year take place in the Spring after re-enrollment of current families.
+Student visits for the next school year take place after re-enrollment of current families.
 We anticipate additional student visits to be scheduled in June.

 Our school year runs from August until June.
 Applications at the Primary (ages 3-6) level are considered throughout the school year.